Taimoor-Haider/new_rep/README.md

 ## Deployment

+This is for testing rebaseing 2.

 ## How to configure

-This is the new configuration to test rebasing.
+This is the new configuration to test rebasing 2.